shibhansh/loss-of-plasticity/lop/slowly_changing_regression/README.md

 python3.8 multi_param_expr.py -c cfg/sgd/bp/relu.json
 ```

+To test continual backprop, use a different cfg file, like `cfg/sgd/cbp/relu.json`

 Each of the new temporary cfg files can then be used to do one run of backprop.
 ```sh
 python3.8 expr.py -c temp_cfg/0.json